Jacks, Amberjacks, and Pompanos: Family Carangidae

 Shoreline: Occasionally taken by shore anglers, primarily in southern California bays.

 Boats: An infrequent species from boats.

 Bait and Tackle: Usually caught near the top of the water; often found in mixed schools with Pacific mackerel (and sometimes Pacific sardines).
 When present, jack mackerel can be caught on a variety of tackle and baits.
 Light to medium tackle, a size 6 or 4 hook, and a live anchovy (especially small pinhead anchovies), can be deadly.
 Many are also caught on small lures, every thing from small bonito jigs, to Scampis, to small feathers.
 Often times bait rigs can also produce a lot of fish: simply tie several shiny size 8 hooks to your line.
 In central California, Sabiki/Lucky Lura-type bait leaders are the most common rigging.
 Many times a cast, followed by a slow retrieve, will see the jack mackerel follow the bait nearly to the surface and then strike just before the line leaves the water.
 Best months are usually July through September.

-Food Value: Fair food value, somewhat oily.
+Food Value: Fair food value, with a strong flavor, small flakes, and a firm texture.
+It is somewhat oily with a high fat content.
+The flesh is off white in color and best suited for broiling or baking.
 The common name was changed from horse mackerel to jack mackerel by the DF&G in 1947 in order to increase the consumer appeal of the fish.
 In other words, it was done to (hopefully) help the fish canning companies make a little more money.
-Companies that had seen the sardines disappear along with cans of sardines and profits!
+Companies that at the time were seeing sardines disappear along with cans of sardines and profits!